stenode/numerals/README.md

 # numerals

+Please visit our [Discussions](https://github.com/orgs/stenode/discussions) page to share your feedback.

 ## Summary

 Numerals is a [profile]() that uses certain conventions to identify different numeric types without breaking JSON compatibility.